Joseph Owens (Redemptorist)

-Joseph Owens (April 17, 1908 – October 30, 2005) was a Canadian Roman Catholic priest and a philosopher specializing in the thought of Aristotle, Thomas Aquinas, and medieval philosophy.
+Joseph Owens (April 17, 1908 – October 30, 2005) was a Canadian Catholic priest and a philosopher specializing in the thought of Aristotle, Thomas Aquinas, and medieval philosophy.

 Life and career

 Owens was born in Saint John, New Brunswick and was ordained in 1933.

 He received his PhD in 1951 from the Pontifical Institute of Mediaeval Studies, an affiliate of the University of Toronto.
 He remained at the institute as a teacher and distinguished researcher for the next 40 years.
 He authored nine books and almost 150 academic papers.

 He was a Fellow of the Royal Society of Canada and served as president of the Metaphysical Society of America (1972), the Canadian Philosophical Association, the Society for Ancient Greek Philosophy, and the American Catholic Philosophical Association.
 The ACPA also awarded him its Aquinas Medal.